11:00am – 12:30pm - IDEA LABS: Five Concurrent Workshops

-3. Interactive Roundtables: Multifaceted Research, Systems and Program Responses to Homelessness
+3. Interactive Roundtables: Multifaceted Research, Systems & Program Responses to Homelessness (Room: Acadia A&B)

 Join this unique interactive workshop that will allow delegates to participate in three of six thirty-minute roundtable discussions of your choice.
 Each roundtable will provide an intimate, focused presentation, through small group discussion.
 Topics are on research, program and evaluation responses that will bring valuable insight and understanding to issues such as community needs, impacts, strategies and tools currently being used in homelessness prevention across Canada.

 a) Family Homelessness: The Impacts and Experiences of Parents and Youth